data-miner00/blog/README.md

 ## About The Project

-I am an semi-avid writer where I will try to document everything I found intereseting and useful that can also serves as a refresher for later in the form of words, typically as an article or blogpost.
+I am an semi-avid writer where I will try to document everything I found interesting and useful that can also serves as a refresher for later in future in the form of words, where I can read and reminisce.

 ### Previously